Ifo economist upbeat on German consumption, export outlook

-MUNICH, June 26 German private consumption remains a crucial driver of growth in Europe's biggest economy, Ifo economist Klaus Wohlrabe said on Monday, adding he also sees further room for export growth.
+MUNICH, June 26 (Reuters) - German private consumption remains a crucial driver of growth in Europe's biggest economy, Ifo economist Klaus Wohlrabe said on Monday, adding he also sees further room for export growth.

 "The German economy is soaring at a high altitude," Wohlrabe told Reuters.